 - A resurgence of young couples and young families moving to town and the nearby countryside.

-Perhaps among the more exciting of them is the face lift given to main street over the last few weeks, starting with the exterior improvements made to the cornerstone building that houses City Hall and Donna's Hair Creations.
-This building is the focal point of our downtown, so most residents were glad to see the village leadership make the investment.
+Perhaps among the most exciting of this year's developments is the face-lift given to main street over the summer and fall, starting with the exterior improvements made to the cornerstone city-owned building that houses City Hall and Donna's Hair Creations.
+This building is a key focal point of our downtown, so residents were glad to see the village leadership make the investment.